Societal attitudes toward homosexuality: Islamic law

 In Saudi Arabia, the maximum punishment for homosexuality is public execution.
-However, the government will use other punishments – e.g., fines, jail time, and whipping – as alternatives, unless it feels that homosexuals are challenging state authority by engaging in LGBT social movements.
+However, the government will use other punishments – e.g., fines, jail time, and whipping – as alternatives, unless it feels that homosexuals are challenging state authority by engaging in LGBTQ social movements.

 Most international human rights organizations, such as Human Rights Watch and Amnesty International, condemn laws that make homosexual relations between consenting adults a crime.
 Since 1994, the United Nations Human Rights Committee has also ruled that such laws violate the right to privacy guaranteed in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.

 Of the nations with a majority of Muslim inhabitants, many, even those with secular constitutions, continue to outlaw homosexuality, though only in a minority (Yemen and Afghanistan) is it punishable by death.
 Of the countries where homosexuality is illegal, only Lebanon has an internal effort to legalize it.
 Muslim-majority countries where homosexuality is not criminalized include Albania, Azerbaijan, Bosnia and Herzegovina, Kazakhstan, Kyrgyzstan, Turkey, Kosovo and others.

 Religion

 As with social attitudes in general, religious attitudes towards homosexuality vary between and among religions and their adherents.
 Traditionalists among the world's major religions generally disapprove of homosexuality, and prominent opponents of social acceptance of homosexuality often cite religious arguments to support their views.
 Liberal currents also exist within most religions, and modern lesbian and gay scholars of religion sometimes point to a place for homosexuality among historical traditions and scriptures, and emphasise religious teachings of compassion and love.

 Abrahamic religions such as Judaism, Islam, and various denominations of Christianity traditionally forbid sexual relations between people of the same sex and teach that such behaviour is sinful.
 Religious authorities point to passages in the Qur'an, the Old Testament and the New Testament for scriptural justification of these beliefs.

-Among Indic religions (also known as Dharmic religions), including Hinduism, Buddhism, Jainism and Sikhism, teachings regarding homosexuality are less clear.
-Unlike in western religions, homosexuality is rarely discussed.
-However, most contemporary religious authorities in the various Dharmic traditions view homosexuality negatively, and when it is discussed, it is discouraged or actively forbidden.
-Ancient religious texts such as the Vedas often refer to people of a third gender, who are neither female nor male.
-Some see this third gender as an ancient parallel to modern western lesbian, gay, transgender and intersex identities.
-However, this third sex is usually negatively valued as a pariah class in ancient texts.
-Ancient Hindu law books, from the first century onward, categorize non-vaginal sex (ayoni) as impure.
-Same-sex sexuality and gender transformations are common among the Hindu pantheon of deities.

 Among the Sinic religions of East Asia, including Confucianism, Chinese folk religion and Taoism, passionate homosexual expression is usually discouraged because it is believed to not lead to human fulfillment.